Roisin-Fallon/Programming_and_Scripting_Project_2019/README.md

 <a name="disc"></a>
 ## Discrepancies in the Iris Data Set:

-Steve Chadwick identified a number of discrepancies between the dataset used in this project and the data originally published by Fisher.
+Steve Chadwick identified a number of discrepancies between the dataset used in this project and the data originally published by Fisher [9].
 The differences are outlined below and affect the Iris Setosa species:

 |Sample Number  | Iris Feature  |     FisherOriginal Data  | Data used  |
 | ------------- | ------------- |  -------------  | ------------- |